- Dennis Boyer

 What if citizens had an opportunity to reinvent the world of work?
-This project arose not only from the sense that our hopes and expectations for our work were not always met by existing employment relations and human resources, but also from the sense that forces of globalization, rapid technological innovation, and migration are significantly changing our work and employment.
-Because these changes are so broad and manifold in their effects, the scope of the discussions and the conceptual possibilities developed by the panelists for this project extended well beyond conventional notions of “labor law reform” or “employee benefits.”
+The Rewarding Work discussion guide arose not only from the sense that our hopes and expectations for our work were not always met by existing employment relations and human resources, but also from the sense that forces of globalization, rapid technological innovation, and migration are significantly changing our work and employment.
+Because these changes are so broad in their effects, the eight policy possibilities of this discussion guide range far beyond conventional notions of “labor law reform” or “employee benefits.”

 Rewarding Work invites us to consider these issues broadly, ask what some of the more far-reaching possibilities might be, and consider eight contrasting policy possibilities for the future of our work.

 The eight policy possibilities in this discussion guide